0333 900 0101

 Here’s how to fix this problem:

-Horizontal lines on CCTV footage can make it difficult to distinguish fine details, and they make it difficult for staff to monitor sensible areas for long periods of time.
+Horizontal lines on CCTV footage can make it difficult to distinguish fine details and can make it difficult for staff to monitor sensible areas for long periods.

 The good news is that there are just two typical root causes — interference from ambient lighting or electrical interference.
 The bad news is that the latter can be tricky to diagnose.